TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 Then, we'll work in the capsules/ directory: cd ..

-Follow steps in README-tug-procedures to create capsule file and do test processing.
+Follow steps in ~tubprod/README to create capsule file and do test processing.

 When it runs cleanly and as expected, systematically go through all